 Excellent location, poor breakfast.
 Needs ti pay atenttion for young group of People who Run in the hallways, yelling and slamming doors.
 I called reception but I am not sure of they attend my complain.

-Traveller from Moscow, Russia
+Traveller from US

 Located in Downtown Guadalajara, this hotel is within a 5-minute walk of Templo de San Agustin, Metropolitan Cathedral, and …More

-Traveller from Arizona
+Traveller from Miami

 Located in Downtown Guadalajara, this hotel is within a 5-minute walk of Plaza de Armas and Metropolitan Cathedral.
 Hospicio …More

-Traveller from BC
+Traveller from Cayey, Puerto Rico

-Located in Downtown Guadalajara, this hotel is steps from Museo de Cera and Plaza de Armas.
+Located in Downtown Guadalajara, this hotel is within a 10-minute walk of Las Nueve Esquinas and Plaza de Armas.
 Hospicio …More